Minnesota Wild Recalls Defenseman Brennan Menell from Iowa

 - Minnesota Wild Recalls Defenseman Brennan Menell from Iowa - Iowa Wild

+- Sound Tigers Travel to Snowy Utica, Syracuse this Weekend - Bridgeport Sound Tigers

-- Tampa Bay Lightning Recall Forward Cory Conacher from Syracuse Crunch - Syracuse Crunch
+- Tampa Bay Lightning Reassign Forward Cory Conacher to Syracuse Crunch - Syracuse Crunch

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.